henrygouk/weka-nominal-encoding/README.md

-WEKA Mean Encoding
+WEKA Nominal Encoding
 ==================

-Implements a simple mean encoding filter for nominal attributes.
+This repo contains a set of filters for encoding nominal attributes in WEKA.
+Currently supported techniques are:

+* Mean encoding (AKA target encoding)